exasol/bucketfs-java/doc/system_requirements.md

 ### BucketFS Access
 `feat~bucketfs-access~1`

-ETC provides access to the BucketFS service(s) of the Exasol database.
+BucketFS Java provides access to the BucketFS service(s) of the Exasol database.

 Needs: req